umbertogriffo/fastapi-blueprint/README.md

  - 📄 Structured Logging
  - 🔒 API endpoints secured with API key authentication
  - 🛡️ Centralized error handling with custom exceptions and detailed logging
+ - 💾 SQLite as the SQL database (Optional).

 Repo Features:
  - 🛠️ configuration in a single file pyproject.toml